How much does Commerce cost?

 Commerce is priced at €299 per license.
 A license is valid for one MODX installation, and includes all future 1.x upgrades and our standard email support.

-We offer discounts for non-profit organisations that meet our requirements.
+We offer discounts for non-profit organisations.

 How does Commerce handle product prices and sales tax/VAT?

 Taxes in Commerce are quite flexible.
 They are organised around Tax Groups, assigned to your products, and Tax Rules that determine when a certain Rate Provider should be used.

 The prices on your products can be considered either inclusive, or exclusive of taxes.
 When set as exclusive, the render_taxed_price snippet can be used to show the price inclusive based on the customers' country, which will evaluate your tax rules to show the same total price the cart would show.

 Is it possible to skip or force the account step in the checkout?

 Yes, different ways of dealing with user accounts in the checkout are supported.
 You can make it required to be logged in, you can make it optional (default), or you can hide the account step completely.
 See the documentation for how this can be configured.

 Is it possible to skip or force the Shipping Method selection step in the checkout?